chingu-voyages/voyage-project-tier3-restaurantsim/README.md

 #### Functionality

 -   Overview:

-    - [ ] Develop a single-page application (SPA) that simulates a restaurant menu and ordering system.
+    - [ ] Develop a Frontend and Backend application that simulates a restaurant menu and ordering system.

 -   User Authentication:

     - [ ] The application should provide secure user authentication features, enabling users to register, log in and log out.
     - [ ] Login and logout operations should be handled via the database to maintain data integrity and security.
-    - [ ] Users should have a profile where they can store credit and view their order history.
+    - [ ] Users should have a profile where they can add and store credit.

 -   Menu Fetching and Display

     - [ ] Fetch menu data from the Menus API to retrieve restaurant data.
     - [ ] Ensure the menu includes images, food names, prices, restaurant names and country for each item.
     - [ ] Implement filter functionality to display menu items by category.